Foreign offers of aid in response to Morocco earthquake

 TURKEY

-Turkey's AFAD disaster management authority said on Saturday that 265 aid workers from AFAD, the Turkish Red Crescent and other Turkish NGOs were ready to travel to the earthquake region in case Morocco calls for international assistance.
+Turkey's AFAD disaster management authority said on Saturday that 265 aid workers from AFAD, the Turkish Red Crescent and other Turkish NGOs were ready to travel to the quake region if Morocco calls for international assistance.
 It also said that Turkey was ready to deliver 1,000 tents to the affected areas.
 By Sunday the team had not yet departed.

 KUWAIT